Seebak-Tech/DevTools/Docker/pytools/README.md

     - port 22
     - port 8888

+Supports run X11-apps like xclock, xeyes etc.

 ### Credentials:

       User: admin
       Default password: admin1

+### Files for docker-compose:

+For execute any command with docker-compose you need to specify an alternate compose file for your OS:

+- For Linux use the file: [pytools_linux.yml](https://github.com/Seebak-Tech/DevTools/blob/0ab46d6e7c3b87c8722b83df557514c40d3e9238/Docker/pytools/pytools_linux.yml)

+- For MacOs use the file: [pytools_mac.yml](https://github.com/Seebak-Tech/DevTools/blob/0ab46d6e7c3b87c8722b83df557514c40d3e9238/Docker/pytools/pytools_mac.yml)

+- Only for work with x11-apps in MacOS add:

+      echo 'export HOST_DOCKER="host.docker.internal"' >> ~/.zshrc

+### Test

+For run your workspace you have to define environment variable WORKSPACE to point to the path where your repository is cloned and follow the next steps:

+### Run with Docker-compose

-You can test this image with the next command:
+You can build and run the container using:

-        docker run -itd --name pytools -p 22:22 -p 8888:8888 pytools:latest /bin/zsh
+    docker-compose -f $WORKSPACE/kaanbal/docker/development/pytools_***.yaml up -d

+### Execute container pytools:

+We use ssh to connect to a tmux session (named "default") inside the container:

+    ssh admin@localhost -p 22 -t tmux a -t default

 For linux you need to add the next to the previous command:

         -v /tmp/.X11-unix:/tmp/.X11-unix

-We use ssh to connect to a tmux session (named "default") inside the container:

-        ssh admin@localhost -p 22 -t tmux a -t default

 ## License